 The following states and territories have announced land tax relief arrangements:

-Land tax rebate of 25% for land owners or tenanst affected by the COVID-19 conditions, a waiver of the 2% land tax foreign surcharge for foreign entities and an automatic (no need to apply) 3-month deferral of land tax liabilities for the 2020-21 assessment year.
+Land tax rebate of 25% for land owners or tenants affected by the COVID-19 conditions, a waiver of the 2% land tax foreign surcharge for foreign entities and an automatic (no need to apply) 3-month deferral of land tax liabilities for the 2020-21 assessment year.
+See Coronavirus land tax relief and also: Land tax relief for Queensland landlords – with a catch

 Northern Territory (NT)